What Is the Gospel?

 God's gospel originates in, and expresses, the wondrous perfections of the eternal, triune God.

 We believe in one God, eternally existing in three equally divine Persons: the Father, the Son, and the Holy Spirit, who know, love, and glorify one another.
 Perfectly equal in their divinity, however subordinate in responsibility; the Son submits to the will of the Father & the Holy Spirit is submitted to the will of the Father & the Son.
 This one true and living God is infinitely perfect both in His love and in His holiness.
 He is the Creator of all things, visible and invisible, and is therefore worthy to receive all glory and adoration.
-Immortal and eternal, He perfectly and completely knows the end from the beginning, sustains and sovereignly rules over all things, and providentially brings about His eternal good purposes to redeem a people for Himself and restore His fallen creation, to the praise of His glorious grace.
+Immortal and eternal, He perfectly and completely knows the end from the beginning, sustains and rules, in sovereignty, over all things, and providentially brings about His eternal good purposes to redeem a people for Himself and restore His fallen creation, to the praise of His glorious grace.
 (Genesis 1:2, 26; Deuteronomy 6:4; Matthew 3:16-17; John 1:1-5; 2 Corinthians 13:14; 1 Peter 1:2; 2 Peter 1:16-21)

 God's gospel is authoritatively revealed in the Scriptures.

 All Scripture is self-attesting and, being Truth, requires our unreserved submission in all areas of life.
-The infallible Word of God, the sixty-six books of the Old and New Testaments, is a complete and unified witness to God's redemptive acts, culminating in the incarnation of the Living Word, the Lord Jesus Christ.
+The infallible Word of God, the sixty-six books of the Old and New Testaments, bring us a complete and unified witness to God's redemptive acts, culminating in the incarnation of the Living Word, the Lord Jesus Christ.
 The Bible, uniquely and fully inspired by the Holy Spirit, is the supreme and final authority on all matters on which it speaks.
 (Matthew 5:17-20; John 16:12-13; 2 Timothy 3:16-17; 2 Peter 1:19-21)

 The Human Condition